 El Salvador’s improved security is a top reason why ARENA and FMLN will struggle to gain political ground in 2023.
 The Bukele administration has reached exceptional, never seen security levels; one of the most impressive is the lowering homicide rate.

 During the ARENA/FMLN governments, El Salvador was considered one of the world’s most violent countries with extremely high homicide rates.
 That perception has changed over the last three years under Bukele.

 Many will argue that Bukele’s improved security is due to negotiations with criminal organizations and not to the work of the Bukele security plan.
 El Faro newspaper and other opposing organizations have repeatedly informed about these alleged negotiations; also, the

 US government has accused members of the Bukele administration of secretly negotiating with gangs.

 However, Salvadorans don’t seem to care or believe these negotiations have occurred.
 The country feels more secure under this administration, and that is what they care about, at least for now.

 ARENA and FMLN failed to achieve in over 20 years what the Bukele administration has done in less than four years.
 This will not help the traditional parties gain any political ground in 2023.

 The history of corruption by ARENA and FMLN can’t easily be overlooked and continues to affect them.
 Leaders in both political parties continuously apologize and emphasize that the corruption was done by individuals and not the party.
 However, that statement hasn’t gone well with Salvadorans, as their approval ratings remain low.

 What is next for ARENA and FMLN?

-Time will tell what fate these two political parties will have; however, they certainly have an uphill battle to stay relevant in Salvadoran politics.
+Many people who are angry with them, including supporters, want their cancelation.
+Others, however, want them to disappear at the voting place.
+Time will tell what fate these two political parties will have; however, this year, they certainly have an uphill battle if they want to remain relevant in Salvadoran politics.